GoGoGadgetGitHub/portfolio/README.md

 Please note this is still a work in progress.

-My last deployment was a while ago, and the osu!Track Project is still being worked on.
-The authentication on the latest deployment might still be broken as well.
-But the solar system project is there in its entirety.
+The osu!Track Project is still being worked on.

 However, I'm exposing this in the hopes that you will at least look at what I've coded so far.